 Even if, following its release, the semi instrumental album received mixed critics because of its unconventionality (RCA initially refused to release it because it was not commercial enough), it brought “electronic avant-pop” and “art-rock” music to the forefront.
 In 2013, NME named the album the 14th best of all time.

 Ultimate Classic Rock considers Low as being forward-looking: “upon its release, no mainstream artist had dared to issue an album so ahead of its time”.

 The genius of Bowie, Eno and Visconti matched with the historical Hansa Tonstudio birthed a hybrid of electronic and rock music and brought the newborn to a mainstream audience.

-(Contributed by Romain Nicoletti a writer from The Clive Davis Institute x Billboard MUSIC INDUSTRY ESSENTIALS program)
+Contributed in collaboration with Romain Nicoletti a writer from The Clive Davis Institute x Billboard MUSIC INDUSTRY ESSENTIALS program.